de86/personal-site/src/pages/solid-principles/index.md

 ### tldr;

-*Dont have multiple implementations of similar functionality in a single class.
-Create an abstract base class that a sub class can inherit from that contains it's own unique implementations of the common methods calling the parent classes methods where necessary.*
+*Classes should be built with extension in mind.
+Create an abstract base class that a sub class can inherit from and define it's own unique implementations of common methods calling the parent classes methods where necessary.*

 Let's take our Authorization class example from above.
 There may be multiple ways of handling authorization.
 We could authorize a user using Googles, Face-ache's or our own authorization services.
 To handle all of these types of authorization in a single class we would need multiple implementations of the authorization process.
 Our code would be littered with checks to see which auth service we are using.
 This is messy, convoluted, difficult to read and easily broken.
 Fixing a bug with the Face-ache's auth process could lead to bugs in Googles auth process and vice versa.

-We can solve this issue by making our Authorization class an abstract class that contains all of the functionality that is common across all auth procedures.
-Username and password validation for example.
-We can then create a GoogleAuth class and a FaceAcheAuth class that inherits from the base Authorization class and implements it's own Login and Logout methods that are unique to that authorization type.
+We can solve this issue by making our Authorization class an abstract class that contains the functionality that is common across all auth procedures.
+Username and password validation, Login and Logout functionality for example.
+We can then create a GoogleAuth class and a FaceAcheAuth class that inherits from the base Authorization class and overrides any methods that require unique implementations.

-This gives us an Authorization class that is open to extension through inheritance but is closed to modification as this base class no longer needs to be changed.
+This gives us a base Authorization class that is open to extension through inheritance but is closed to modification as this base class no longer needs to be changed.
 Any changes to a specific type of authorization process would happen in that specific class.

 Keeping the Open-Closed Principle in mind while developing allows to write code that is extensible and less complex while also reducing the risk of bugs.
-It can also help us stick to the Single Responsibility Principle as well as we are not allowing a single class to handle multiple implementations of the process.
+It can also help us stick to the Single Responsibility Principle as we are not allowing a single class to handle multiple implementations of the same process.

 ## The Liskov Substitution principle